AfrozSaqlain/Papr/README.md

   <img src="assets/papr.gif" alt="Demo" width="900">
 </p>

-Papr is a fast, keyboard-first terminal workspace built for academic research.
+Papr is a fast, terminal based workspace built for academic research.
 It brings together arXiv paper discovery, local PDF library management, reading, markdown note-taking, automatic author-based paper organization, and LaTeX manuscript editing into one terminal interface.

-Instead of context-switching between web browsers, reference managers, PDF viewers, and text editors, Papr merges online discovery with local file organization into a distraction-free environment.
-Under the hood, it's built with Rust using Ratatui, Tokio, Reqwest, and SQLite, giving you a lightweight tool that runs entirely offline and keeps all your data under your local control.
+Instead of context-switching between web browsers, reference managers, PDF viewers, and text editors, Papr merges online search with local file organization into a distraction-free environment.
+Under the hood, it's built with Rust using Ratatui, Tokio, Reqwest, and SQLite, giving you a lightweight tool that runs entirely offline and keeps all your data under your control.

 ---